-Wolfgang Weyers, in his book The abuse of man: An illustrated history of dubious medical experimentation 76 a last chapter is titled: The end of Story?
+In the Wolfgang Weyers's book: The abuse of man: An illustratd history of dubious medical experimentation a last chapter is titled: The end of Story?

-In this chapter, the author explains that it would be naive to think that carrying suspicious and ethicly doubius medical experiments on humans has not been taking place.
-Weyers says that during the reign of the Khmers Rouge (in years 1975-1979) in Cambodia near Phnom Penh, in prison for political opponents, victims were bled to deth then experimentators submerged their bodies in a tank of water then took notes about the length of time in which victims bodies showed up on the surface.
+In it, the author explains that it would be naive to think that carrying suspicious and ethicly doubius medical experiments on humans has not been taking place after the WWII.
+Weyers says that during the reign of the Khmers Rouge (in years 1975-1979) in Cambodia near Phnom Penh, in prison for political opponents, victims were bled to deth then experimentators submerged their bodies in a tank of water and then took notes about the length of time in which victims bodies showed up on the surface.
 In Communist Romania, unknown treatments for AIDS were tested on orphaned children in a hospital near Bucharest.

-In 1991, shortly after the fall of communism in East Germany came to light experiments conducted on men, women and children, in which steroids were tested - they suppose to increase the performance of athletes of this country.
-Victims were not asked for permission to conduct such tests.
+In 1991, shortly after the fall of communism in East Germany experiments conducted on men, women and children came to light, in which steroids were tested - they were supposed to increase the performance of athletes of this country.
+Victims were not asked for permission to participate in such tests.